GitGuardian/ggshield/README.md

 $ git push --push-option=breakglass
 ```

-## Installed git pre-receive hook
+## Install ggshield git pre-receive hook locally

-> ⚠ this pre-receive hook requires the host machine to have python>=3.8 and pip installed

 [**pre-receive-python.sample**](doc/pre-receive-python.sample)

+1. This pre-receive hook requires the host machine to have python>=3.8 and pip installed
-- Install ggshield from pip: `pip install ggshield`
+1. Install ggshield from pip: `pip install ggshield`
-- Move `pre-receive-python.sample` to `.git/hooks/pre-receive`
+1. Move `pre-receive-python.sample` to `.git/hooks/pre-receive`
-- Do not forget to `chmod +x .git/hooks/pre-receive`
+1. Do not forget to `chmod +x .git/hooks/pre-receive`
-- either set an environment variable machine wide `GITGUARDIAN_API_KEY` or set it in the `.git/hooks/pre-receive` as instructed in the sample file.
+1. either set an environment variable machine wide `GITGUARDIAN_API_KEY` or set it in the `.git/hooks/pre-receive` as instructed in the sample file.

 **How do I add ignored matches and use a custom config in this pre-receive hook?**